swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 [`rustup target add aarch64-linux-unknown-gnu`](https://rust-lang.github.io/rustup/cross-compilation.html).
 Then building for this target with Rust’s package manager looks like `cargo build --target=aarch64-linux-unknown-gnu` .

-Mainstream Rust tools don’t provide an easy way to create your own destinations/targets.
+Mainstream Rust tools don’t provide an easy way to create your own targets.
 You’re only limited to the list of targets provided by Rust maintainers.
 This likely isn’t a big problem per se for Rust users, as Rust doesn’t provide C/C++ interop on the same level as Swift.
 It means that Rust packages much more rarely than Swift expect certain system-provided packages to be available in the same way that SwiftPM allows with `systemLibrary`.

 Currently, Rust doesn’t supply all of the required tools when running `rustup target add`.
 It’s left to a user to specify paths to a linker that’s suitable for their build-time/run-time triple combination manually in a config file.
-We feel that this should be unnecessary, which is why destination bundles proposed for Swift can provide their own tools via toolset configuration files.
+We feel that this should be unnecessary, which is why Swift SDK bundles proposed for Swift can provide their own tools via toolset configuration files.

 ### Go